Types of Tests For Dyslexia

 It’s of vital importance that people with dyslexia get the proper diagnosis as soon as possible.
 The earlier they know of their issue, the earlier they can start taking steps to overcome the challenges they will face in school and life.

 Most dyslexia sufferers seek help when they begin to realize they are struggling to read, write, communicate, and understand their mother language.
 These are things most people pick up rather easily during their school years.
-For the dyslexia sufferer, the language issues they face often make them feel out of sorts in comparison to other people in the same age groups.
+For the dyslexia sufferer, the language issues they face often make them feel out of sorts in comparison to other people in the same age group.
 These feelings of inadequacy have the potential for causing emotional and mental problems later in life.

 To make a proper diagnosis as quickly and efficiently as possible, therapists/doctors will use a battery of tests to arrive at the diagnosis they feel fits the patient in question.
-There are, in fact, more than a dozen tests that are available to use in the dyslexia diagnosing process.
+There are, in fact, more than a dozen tests that are available to use in dyslexia diagnosing process.
 For your benefit, we want to cover 10 of the most popular tests for dyslexia.

 1. Clinical Evaluation of Language Fundamentals -5 (CELF-5)